Floyd Mayweather Jr.: Welterweight

+Mayweather vs. Mitchell

 After his fight with Gatti, Mayweather moved up to the welterweight division.
 On November 19, 2005, Mayweather fought a non-title bout at 147 lb against welterweight Sharmba Mitchell.
 In round three, Mayweather knocked Mitchell down with a straight right hand to the head.
 In round six another straight right hand—this one to Mitchell's body—dropped Mitchell again, ending the fight.

 Mayweather vs. Judah

 On April 8, 2006, Mayweather defeated Zab Judah for the IBF welterweight title in a unanimous decision.
 Plans for the fight had been jeopardized after Judah lost the WBA, WBC and The Ring Welterweight titles to Carlos Baldomir on January 7, 2006; however, Mayweather's and Judah's camps reworked the contract and decided that the fight would go on.
-During the bout, Mayweather stayed calm during Judah's aggressive early rounds.
-He began to dominate Judah in round five, and the latter eventually bled.
+Judah started bright and caused lots of problems for Mayweather, and even managed to knock down Mayweather, however it was not ruled a knockdown.
+But Mayweather began to dominate Judah in round five, and the latter eventually bled.
 Late in the tenth round, Judah hit Mayweather with a left hand that was clearly below the belt, following with a right-handed rabbit punch.
 Referee Richard Steele called time out with five seconds remaining in the round.
 Roger Mayweather entered the ring and approached Judah, but Steele restrained him; Judah's father (and trainer), Yoel Judah, entered the ring as well.
 Mayweather remained in the neutral corner while the Judahs scuffled with Roger (and others who had entered the ring), until police and security restored order.
 Roger was ejected, and the fight continued for the scheduled 12 rounds.
 Mayweather won a unanimous decision by official scores of 116–112, 117–111, and 119–109.
 CompuBox statistics showed him landing 188 punches, compared with 82 for Judah.

 Five days after the fight, the Nevada State Athletic Commission (NSAC) decided not to overturn the result of the bout; however, Roger Mayweather was fined $200,000 and suspended for one year.
 The suspension stipulated that Roger could train Mayweather in the gym, but could not work the corner during fights.
 On April 17, 2006, the IBF ordered a rematch between Mayweather and Judah; however, the NSAC suspended Judah for one year on May 8 and Mayweather vacated the IBF title on June 20.

 After his fight with Judah, it was reported that Mayweather rejected an $8 million offer to fight Antonio Margarito, citing his split with promoter Bob Arum as the reason.
 However, Oscar De la Hoya postponed his decision until 2007, leaving Mayweather to obtain Mayweather Promotions and choose his next opponent.
-Mayweather considered moving up in weight again to fight light middleweight champion Cory Spinks, but because of negative publicity and Spinks' impending mandatory defense of his title, he decided to face WBC and The Ring welterweight champion Carlos Baldomir on November 4, 2006 in Las Vegas.
+Mayweather considered moving up in weight again to fight light middleweight champion Cory Spinks, but because of negative publicity and Spinks' impending mandatory defense of his title, he decided to face WBC and The Ring welterweight champion Carlos Baldomir on November 4, 2006, in Las Vegas.